Varshithays/Bed_Slots_Booking/README.md

 # Bed_Slots_Booking
-This Project is done using Python with flask framework and mysql .
+Bed_Slots_Booking is a web application developed using Python with Flask framework and MySQL database.
+The application allows patients and hospitals to book and manage bed slots in hospitals.
+The interface is designed using HTML, CSS, Bootstrap, and JavaScript to ensure a user-friendly experience.
+This project is aimed at providing a convenient solution for managing hospital bed availability and streamlining the booking process for patients and healthcare providers.